sourceallies/glue-biscuit/README.md

 Pytest fixtures can be extracted as needed to create test `DataFrame`s

 In order to execute these tests, Glue, Pyspark, and Pytest all must be present.
-Fortunatly there is a Docker image provided by AWS that contains a full Glue runtime.
+Fortunately there is a Docker image provided by AWS that contains a full Glue runtime.
 We can simply launch this container and use it to execute tests like so:

 ```bash